oasisprotocol/oasis-core/README.md

 ## Directories

 * `client`: Client library for talking with the runtimes.
-* `configs`: Example configurations for development and testing.
 * `docker`: Docker environment definitions.
 * `go`: Ekiden node.
 * `keymanager-client`: Client crate for the key manager.